hyperledger-archives/grid/cli/man/grid-location-list.1.md

 The command

 ```
-$ grid location show --location_id 762111177704
+$ grid location list
 ```

-Will show the details of the specified location
+Will list all locations and their properties

 ```
 Location ID: 762111177704